QubitPi/leadership-blogs/src/content/posts/influence/index.md

 Commitment and Consistency
 --------------------------

-Desire for consistency has been a central motivation of our behaviors, because a high degree of consistency is normally associated with personal and intellectual strength while inconsistency is commonly thought to be an undesirable personality trait.
+Motivated by the human tendency for continuous commitment, People's desire for consistency has been a central motivation of our behaviors, because a high degree of consistency is normally associated with personal and intellectual strength while inconsistency is commonly thought to be an undesirable personality trait.
 It is at the heart of logic, rationality, stability, and honesty.

 On the other hand, this highly-valued good personal consistency can be disastrous when it occurs unthinkinly.
 First, it offers a shortcut through the density of modern life.
 Once we have made up our minds about an issue, stubborn